 San Diego is beautiful!
 We did so much.
 Walked around La Jolla beach, boogie boarded at Pacific beach and walked the peer at Mission beach as well, visited Balboa Park.
 We found so much healthy good food like tacos and bowls, Cuban, Greek.
 Many places serve healthy kids meals.
 But that’s San Diego for you.
 However, as soon as we dove into must-to-visit places like Legoland and Sea World, things went south with VERY overpriced junk food.

 I wish I could just hang out around beaches…Sigh.

 If you are wondering about my opinion on major attractions every North American kid wants to visit, I’ll give it to you because I myself had to read so many reviews and try to make a plan.
-I have to mention that I have purchased 4 day Go San Diego card online at Costco that allows you to visit up to certain amount of popular attractions.
-So, another day we visited USS Midway museum which boys absolutely loved because airplanes, war etc. Then we hopped on a cruise of San Diego bay right next to the museum in downtown.
+I have to mention that I have purchased 4 day Go San Diego card online at Costco that allows you to visit up to certain amount of popular attractions (they now have this build your own package) So, another day we visited USS Midway museum which boys absolutely loved because airplanes, war etc. Then we hopped on a cruise of San Diego bay right next to the museum in downtown.
 It was good to see the city from the water as well.
 And after we drove to Belmont Park which is one of the oldest classic amusement parks on Mission beach.
 It has super old roller coaster and good old amusement park arcade, mini golf and rides.
 Kids loved it so much, we stayed there for 5 hours.